-(a) BASE RENT means the rental amount, including any amount paid to the landlord for parking, storage, utilities, water, garbage or any other fee or charge associated with the tenaneya residential property required to be paid by the tenant to the landlord in the month immediately preceding the effective date of the rent increase.
-Additionally, base rent could includes costs associated with the initial conversion to a Ratio Utility Billing System.-
+- (a) BASE RENT means the rental amount, including any amount paid to the landlord for parking, storage, utilities, water, garbage or any other fee or charge associated with the tenancya residential property required to be paid by the tenant to the landlord in the month immediately preceding the effective date of the rent increase. - (b) BOARD means the Rent Review Board, as defined in this section. - (c) CITY means the City of San Leandro. - (d) CITY MANAGER means the City Manager of the City of San Leandro, or his or her designated representative. - (ed) COMMUNITY DEVELOPMENT DIRECTOR, means the Director of the Community Development Department of the City of San Leandro, or his or her designated representative. - (fe) COUNCIL means the City Council of the City of San Leandro. - (gf) LANDLORD means any person, partnership, corporation, or other business entity offering for rent or lease any residential property in the City.
+"Landlord" shall include the agent or representative of the landlord, provided that such agent or representative shall have full authority to answer for the landlord and enter into binding agreements on the landlord's behalf. - (hg) PARTY means a person who participates in the rent review program of this chapter or his or her agent or representative. - (i) RATIO UTILITY BILLING SYSTEM means a billing system paid to a third party that allocates the property's actual utility bill to the tenant based on an occupant factor, square footage factor, or any other similar factors. - (jh) RENT means a fixed periodic compensation paid by a tenant at fixed intervals to a landlord for the possession and use of residential property, including any amount paid to the landlord for parking, storage, utilities, water, garbage, or any other fee or charge associated with the tenancy.
+Additionally, rent includes costs associated with the initial conversion to a Ratio Utility Billing System.

-(b) BOARD means the Rent Review Board, as defined in this section.

-(c) CITY means the City of San Leandro.

-(d) CITY MANAGER means the City Manager of the City of San Leandro, or his or her designated representative.

-(ed) COMMUNITY DEVELOPMENT DIRECTOR: means the Director of the Community Development Department of the City of San Leandro, or his or her designated representative.

-(f) CONSUMER PRICE INDEX (CPI) means the annually adjusted average consumer price index, which is released by the U.S. Department of Labor - Bureau of Labor Statistics for the San Francisco - Oakland - San Jose Consolidated Metropolitan Statistical Area (CMSA), as adopted by the City of San Leandro for its annual budget.

-(gfe) COUNCIL means the City Council of the City of San Leandro.

-(gf) LANDLORD means any person, partnership, corporation, or other business entity offering for rent or lease any residential property in the City.
-"Landlord" shall include the agent or representative of the landlord, provided that such agent or representative shall have full authority to answer for the landlord and enter into binding agreements on the landlord's behalf.

-(hg) PARTY means a person who participates in the rent review program of this chapter or his or her agent or representative.

-(i) RATIO UTILITY BILLING SYSTEM means a billing system paid to a third party that allocates the property's actual utility bill to the tenant based on an occupant factor, square footage factor, or any other similar factors.

-(jh) RENT means a fixed periodic compensation paid by a tenant at fixed intervals to a landlord for the possession and use of residential property, including any amount paid to the landlord for parking, storage, utilities, water, garbage, or any other fee or charge associated with the tenancy.

-(ki) RENT INCREASE means any upward adjustment of the rent from the base rent amount.

-(Lj) RENT REVIEW BOARD means the board established under Article 4 of Chapter 1-3 of this Code.

-(mk) RESIDENTIAL PROPERTY means any housing unit offered for rent or lease in the City, provided that such housing unit is in a building parcel that contains three-two or more tenant-occupied housing units, and mobile homes.
-Mobile homes are subject to this Chapter only if a tenant rents the mobile housing unit itself.

-(n) TENANT means any person having the legal responsibility for the payment of rent for residential property in the City.
+- (ki) RENT INCREASE means any upward adjustment of the rent from the base rent amount.
+Rent increase includes costs associated with the initial conversion to a Ratio Utility Billing System. - (Lij) RENT REVIEW BOARD means the board established under Article 4 of Chapter 1-3 of this Code. - (mk) RESIDENTIAL PROPERTY means any housing unit offered for rent or lease in the City, provided that such housing unit is in a building that contains three or more housing units, and mobile homes.
+Mobile homes are subject to this Chapter only if a tenant rents the mobile housing unit itself. - (n4) TENANT means any person having the legal responsibility for the payment of rent for residential property in the City.
 "Tenant" shall include the agent or representative of the tenant, provided that such agent or representative shall have full authority to answer for the tenant and enter into binding agreements on the tenant's behalf.